 Cite in two places, in the text and at the end of the paper.

-For short quotations, which consist of four typed lines or fewer of prose and three lines of verse, add quotation marks around the words and incorporate the quote into your own text.
-Include the author and page number in the parenthetical citation.
+For short quotations of fewer than 100 words, add quotation marks around the words and incorporate the quote into your own text.
+Include the date and the page number with the parenthetical citation.

 The American Political Science Association (APSA) uses a variation of Chicago AD, with additional support for formats typical to the discipline.